simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/ANALYSIS/CODE/manuscript.md

 # Acknowledgements

-**Thank yous.** We thank Dr. Ariana Strandburg-Peshkin for early feedback.

-**Funding.** SQS and SAT received from the International Max Planck Research School for Organismal Biology and the International Max Planck Research School for Quantitative Behaviour, Ecology and Evolution.
+We thank Dr. Ariana Strandburg-Peshkin for early feedback.
+SQS and SAT received from the International Max Planck Research School for Organismal Biology and the International Max Planck Research School for Quantitative Behaviour, Ecology and Evolution.
 SAT received additional funding from a DAAD PhD fellowship.
 The authors declare no conflicts of interest.

 # Data accessibility

+All code is publicly available on GitHub (**link**).
+All data and code is also publicly available on Edmond (**link**) A DOI for the Edmond repository will be added when the manuscript is accepted and assigned a DOI.
+The `callsync` package can be installed from CRAN and a developmental version can be found on GitHub (<https://github.com/simeonqs/callsync>).

+# References
+\